martindesv/oracle-1z0-819/chapter6/README.md

 BiPredicate takes two generic arguments and returns a boolean.
 DoubleUnaryOperator and IntUnaryOperator transform values of types double and int.
 ToLongFunction takes a generic argument and returns long.

 ObjDoubleConsumer, ObjIntConsumer.
 Object is abbreviated to Obj in java.util.function

+Terminal operation generates nonstream result.

+groupingBy() always returns a Map.

+You can only operate on a stream once.

+IntUnaryOperator is not generic.

+Requirements for performing a parallel reduction with collect() method, which takes a Collector argument:
+* Collector argument is marked concurrent.
+* The stream is parallel.
+* The stream or Collector is marked unordered.

+BiPredicate takes two generic arguments and returns a boolean.
+LongFunction takes long and returns generic type.
+Java only includes primitive functional interfaces that operate on double, int, long.

+An accumulator in a serial or parallel reduction should be associative and stateless.

+Optional class has isPresent() that doesn't take parameters and returns a boolean.
+There is also ifPresent() that takes Consumer and runs only if Optional is non-empty.

+forEach() requires Consumer.
+DoubleConsumer doesn't inherit from Consumer.

+Three-argument reduce() returns a generic type.
+One-argument reduce() returns Optional.

+BiFunction<Double, Double, Double> and BinaryOperator<Double> both take two Double arguments and return Double.
+DoubleFunction<Double> takes single double and returns Double.

+ConcurrentSkipListSet - a thread-safe collection.
+There is no two-argument version of collect() withing Stream interface.

+Method references can't have operators next to it.

+Trying to order and infinite stream results in exception.

+peek() executes on each member of the pipeline.

+Generic types are not strictly required.

+Primitive streams like LongStream declare average() that returns OptionalDouble.
+This object declares getAsDouble().
+Summary statistics classes provide getAverage() that returns double.

+DoubleConsumer takes one value - long (?).
+ObjDoubleConsumer takes two values - generic and double, and returns void.

+LongSupplier doesn't take values and returns long.

+JVM will fall back to a single-threaded process if all conditions and parallel reduction are not met.
+If stream is not parallel, groupingByConcurrent can still be applied.

+Primitives can't be null.

+Stream must return object.
+Specialized interfaces like IntStream are needed to return primitives.
+Stream has methods such as of(), iterate(), stream() that return a Stream.

+It is bad practice to have peek() that has side effects, like modifying a variable.

+UnaryOperator<> has apply(), not accept().
+Post-decrement operator (--) returns original value of variable.

+Function and UnaryOperator use apply().

+String::charAt can be assigned to BiFunction<String, Integer, Character>.
+It can't be assigned to Function.